UC-MACSS/persp-model_W17/students/Ju_Tong/PS6/ps6.md

 ![](ps6_files/figure-markdown_github/basic%20model%203-1.png)

-3)Interpretation of the estimated parameter for mental health in terms of odds: as each one unit increase in mental health score, we expect to see 86.63% (note: it is calculated from exp(-0.1435) ) decrease of the odds of voting.
+3)Interpretation of the estimated parameter for mental health in terms of odds: as each one unit increase in mental health score, we expect to see 86.63% (note: it is calculated from exp(-0.1435) ) decrease of the odds of voting. ( note: A one-unit increase in `mhealth_sum` corresponds to a differential decrease in the odds of voter turnout.
+The amount of the change in the odds of voter turnout depends on the initial value of `mhealth_sum`; In addition, the 86.63% means "decrease to 95.88% of the initial odds")

 ``` r
 # probability plotting